- June 25, 2019

 We also have a mini-trend line connecting the lows of the candles and you may elect to simply short this market upon the break of that line.

-No entry is the perfect entry so we can just use what price is showing us.
+No trade entry is the perfect entry so we can just use what price is showing us.

-This chart has inside candles and these same candles don’t show with certainty whose in control.
+This chart has inside candlesticks and these same candlesticks don’t show with certainty whose in control.
 We can tell that momentum is slacking and given the nature of this setup, just shorting when the market shows weakness is also a viable trading decision.

-This is not a complex trading method but has proven to be very effective and allows larger position sizes due to the “tight stop” that is usually used.
+This is not a complex trading method but has proven to be very effective and allows larger position sizes due to the “tight stop” for risk management that is usually used.
 It has both aspects that we need: a setup and a trigger.

-If your trading system does not have these two variables, seek out a better system.
+If your trading system does not have these three variables, seek out a better system.

-The main drawback of this type of trading though is at times, people have an issue quantifying the setups.
+The main drawback of this type of trading is people have an issue quantifying the setups.
 For those people, a trading system by Netpicks may be something to consider.

 All the setups are mechanical with a little bit of art, which means when certain variables are met, you are informed of a trading opportunity.
 All targets, stops and entries are printed for you and that helps keep you consistent in your trading.

-Here is a great video showing Forex trades using our very popular Counterpunch Trader.
+Here is a great video showing Forex trades using our very popular Counterpunch Trader that can be used on many currency pairs.

 Forex Trading Tip #2